 If you’re serious about growing your business, we’re about to let you in on a few secrets that are so simple, anyone can do them.
 But here’s the thing, many will not.
 Which makes it all the more reason to take advantage of these strategies using online reviews to grow your business.

-If you’re considered a small to medium sized business (SMB) then Yelp is also suggested.
+If you’re considered a small to medium sized business (SMB) then Yelp is also suggested, however it's better to ask for reviews on Google, since people will usually find your Yelp page through Google anyway.
 Especially if you’re client facing and deal directly with customers and consumers daily.

 But there are literally hundreds of other business directories and review sites to consider, many of them being suitable to also manage your visibility and reputation on.